jayzes/projector/README.md

 ## Installation and Usage

-* Install the gem
+Install the gem:

     gem install projector

-* Configure your Github settings (if you haven't done so already).
+Configure your Github settings (if you haven't done so already).
 Details are [here](http://help.github.com/set-your-user-name-email-and-github-token/), but the short version is:

     git config --global github.user <username>
     git config --global github.token <token>

-* Configure your working directory.
+Configure your working directory.
 I have a Projects directory under my home directory where I keep all of my working copies.
 Adjust to fit your own conventions.

     git config --global projector.workingdir ~/Projects

-* Run projector update
+Run projector update.
 Projector will find all of the repos you have access to and prompt you to clone them under your working directory if they're not already cloned.
 By default, it will create a nested directory structure based on the repository owner, something like this:

     jayzes/
     jayzes/projector